 We may write to a customer to request further information to support their application.

 We aim to make the decision within 14 days of receipt of a complete claim being received.
-We will write to the customer with a decision within seven days of it being made.
+We will write to the customer with a decision within five days of it being made.

 This confirmation will include the amount and duration of any award, the reasons for the decision and their right to request a review of the decision.